notepad-plus-plus/npp-usermanual/CONTRIBUTION.md

 If you find something in our documentation that can be improved, please let us know by creating an issue in our [issue tracker](../../issues).

-After creating the issue, you are encouraged to make the changes and submit a Pull Request (PR), as described below.
+After creating the issue, you are encouraged to make the changes and submit a Pull Request (PR), following all the Guidelines on this page.

 ## Pull Requests (PR)

-Your pull requests are welcome to suggest changes to the user manual.
+Plesae follow the guidelines below when submitting a PR.

 ### Guidelines for pull requests